 L&S Mathematical and Physical Sciences.
-As Figure 9C (below) indicates, salary differences for faculty of color in the MPS Division are positive, and in the two key submodels, differences for women are variable, ranging from -1.4% (submodel 3) to +2.1% (submodel 4).
-The times-series results for submodel 3 and submodel 4 suggest negative difference for women have declined in recent years.
-Beyond these general trends, the results display a fairly high degree of volatility from year-to-year which is unsurprising given the small number of women in the Division.
-Adjusted R-square values are relatively low for submodel 3 (around .50 to .60 in recent years), with a single year statistically significant at the p<.10 level.
-None of the differences is statistically significant for submodel 4.
+As Figure 9C (below) indicates, salary differences for women in the MPS Division are variable, with differences for women ranging from -2.4% (submodel 3) to -0.1% (submodel 4).
+Similarly, the differences for faculty of color are also variable, with difference ranging from -0.2% (submodel 3) to -1.1% (submodel 4).
+The timesseries results for submodel 3 and submodel 4 suggest negative difference for women have declined somewhat in recent years.
+Beyond this general trend, the results display a fairly high degree of volatility from year-to-year which is unsurprising given the small number of women in the Division.
+Adjusted R-square values are relatively low for submodel 3 (ranging from .47 to .66 through the years).
+Since AY 2007-08, none of the differences by gender and ethnicity have been statistically significant for either submodel 3 or submodel 4.
+Note: The department of Statistics now resides in the College of Computing, Data Science, and Society (see Figure 9K).
+The current-year and time-series analyses have been updated to reflect this reorganization.